Saint Joseph College of Florida: 1966–1972

 In the fall of 1966, lay men and women were admitted but only on a non-residential basis.
 In January of the following year, the Sisters of St. Joseph decided to admit lay residential students, Accordingly, they bought a large tract on the west side of Indian River Drive and started building on it two three-story dormitories for residential students, one for men and one for women.
 In between the two dorms they built a one-story cafeteria building.

 The Sisters based their hopes for expansion on the determination that the Northeastern United States had a large Catholic population and exported large numbers of Catholic college students because its local Catholic institutions were not able to meet the demand.
 It was believed that Saint Joseph College would have no problems attracting these students.
 The Sisters moved their novitiate to property at the end of Britt Road in North Stuart before the first residential students arrived for the fall term of 1967, but the transition to a co-ed residential two-year college was not a smooth one.
 The new dorms were not finished and the residential students had to be housed in an old hotel building in downtown Stuart and bussed to the campus.
 The lack of adequate residential supervision resulted in disciplinary problems as well as friction with the local community.
 Also the haste of the conversion forced the college to operate on an 'open admissions' basis in order to fill its classes, since most of the students the Sisters had hoped to attract had already made commitments to attend other colleges.
 Having started off on the wrong foot, the college found that it was impossible to overcome the negative image it had acquired and was not able to break even financially and closed in May 1972.
 The campus was sold to Florida Institute of Technology for its Jensen Beach Campus.

-Although the college was experiencing problems in the community, the County Sheriff, Roy C Baker, was removed from office by Gov. Askew due to allegations of malfeasance, misfeasance, neglect of duty, drunkenness, incompetence, and commission of a felony.